DiogoTVV/funky-moonleap-source/README.md

 </p>

 ----------------------------------------------
-## If you like this mod, make sure to check [Moonleap](https://store.steampowered.com/app/2166050/Moonleap/) by Guselect Productions.
+## If you like this mod, make sure to check out [Moonleap](https://store.steampowered.com/app/2166050/Moonleap/) by Guselect Productions.
 ----------------------------------------------
 These are the files to compile the mod!!
-If you just want to download the mod go [Here](https://gamebanana.com/mods/378720)
+If you just want to download the mod go [here](https://gamebanana.com/mods/378720)

 ### This mod contains:
 * New songs

-* Custom menus (inspired by the original game's beta version)
+* Custom menus (inspired by Moonleap's 0.6 menus)

 * Full Gamepad Support